isaias978/Salinewi.exe-Android/README.md

-# Salinewi.exe killer bastu-Android removal disky and monoxide.exe
+# Salinewi.exe killer bastu-Android removal disky monoxide.exe And DONTRUN
-This is Safe versio by Sketchware pro
+This is Safe & Dectructive Version by Sketchware pro